You want smart political talk without the meltdowns?

 The rates will be different for single people and single heads of households.

-In other words, the the personal expenses in ex the personal exemptions in the tax code.
+In other words, the personal expenses in the personal exemptions in the tax code, state income tax would no longer be deductible.

-Right there, let me just tell you something right now.
+Let me just tell you something right now.

-My rate's not going down, and I'm not I'm losing a fortune on this.
+My rate's not going down, and I'm not, I'm losing a fortune on this.

 This is where the mistake is of Republicans and where they have totally capitulated to Democrats.